 It’s not a new problem.
-Australia, with its metro-educated medical workforce, attractive coastal cities and ‘daunting’ outback, often finds it hard to lure doctors away from friends, family, and their café latte lifestyles.
+Australia, with its metro-educated medical workforce, attractive coastal cities, and ‘daunting’ outback, often find it hard to lure doctors away from friends, family, and their café latte lifestyles.

 Here is a synopsis of historical strategies tried:

-Import them from overseas, then send them to rural areas – provider number restrictions
+- Import them from overseas, then send them to rural areas using provider number restrictions

-Train them on-site – rural medical schools, then hope they stay
+- Train them on-site in rural medical schools, then hope they stay

 Despite all of the above (over several incarnations) there remains a stubborn imbalance – about 400 patients for every doctor in metro areas vs. up to 3,000 in rural and remote areas.